0chain/zwalletcli/README.md

 **Prerequisites**

-- Go: Installation instructions for Mac, LInux and Windows can be found here.
+- Go: Installation instructions for Mac, Linux and Windows can be found [here](https://go.dev/doc/install).

 **Procedures**